kurt980/HistoFlight2023/doc/Database Design.md

 ### Show at least 1000 rows
 ![image](./images/rows_over1000.png)

-### Advanced Query 1: get number of flights to a destination given a range of dates
+### Advanced Query 1: Compute the average price for a specific flight
     -- Compute the average price for a specific flight

     SELECT avg(price) as avg_price